WSSC Water can offer free training for the larger businesses involved in the FOG Program and can consider training individual FSEs as necessary.

-The WSSC FOG program purpose, procedures and practices are conveyed to all.
+The WSSC Water FOG program purpose, procedures and practices are conveyed to all.

 We have successfully met with, and trained, the following organizations between 2010-2012: Montgomery County Public Schools (MCPS) Plant Operations, MCPS Food Services, University of Maryland Dining Services, Prince Georges County Public Schools Administration, the National Harbor complex through the Peterson Companies and Montgomery County Government.